darioncassel/sok-differential-testing/index.md

 - *White-box testing*
 - *Black-box testing*

-We classify whether the methodology is vulnerable to *spurrious warnings* or *missed bugs* and consider the form of vulnerabilities received:
+We classify whether the methodology is vulnerable to *spurious warnings* or *missed bugs* and consider the form of vulnerabilities received:
 - *Exceptional traces*
 - *Manually-inspected behavior*
 - *Source code correspondences*